 DWARF

-DWARF debug info can be embedded in the binary itself (default behavior for ELF) or externalized in a dedicated file.
+DWARF debug information can be included directly in the binary (which is the default behavior for ELF binaries) or stored in a separate dedicated file.

 import lief